 Convert Data Types

-Use the Fixed-Point Tool to log simulation minimum and maximum values for referenced models and proposes data types based on a union of the collected ranges.
+Use the Fixed-Point Tool to log simulation minimum and maximum values for referenced models and propose data types based on a union of the collected ranges.

 Learn how data type override behaves with bus objects, and how data types are determined for bus objects.